Vietnam.vn - Nền tảng quảng bá Việt Nam

 The transformation of Tak Chuom

 Tak Chuom Cultural Village (Hamlet 2, Tra Mai Commune) is a prominent community tourism destination in Nam Tra My District.
-Few people know that to have the civilized appearance today, the people here have gone through a difficult journey to escape from bad customs and alcohol.
+Few people know that, to achieve its current civilized appearance, the people here have gone through a difficult journey to escape outdated customs and the influence of alcohol.

 Báo Quảng NamBáo Quảng Nam17/06/2025